pcaressa/awful/doc/awful.md

                      else 1 + len(rest x)
     in len([1,2,3])

-But if you try to type this in the Niceful interpreter you'll get an "Unbounded variable" error: in fact, `len` is not yet defined when the function is under definition.
+But if you try to type this in the Niceful interpreter you'll get an `Unbounded variable` error: in fact, `len` is not yet defined when the function is under definition!

 Recall that `let x1 = e1, ..., xn = en in e` defines all variables simultaneously: thus the expressions `e1,...,en` are evaluated before any of the variables `x1,...,xn` are assigned.

-Thus it is impossible to write a recursive definition by means of a let-clause.
+Thus, it is impossible to write a recursive definition by means of a let-clause.

-But Niceful is nice enough to provide an alternative: 'letrec`.
-Try to type (recall that the interpreter expects an expression on a single line, or in multiple lines terminated by backslashes)
+But Niceful is nice enough to provide an alternative: `letrec`.
+Try to type (beware that the interpreter expects an expression on a single line, or in multiple lines terminated by backslashes, I omit the latter here for readability)

     letrec len = fun x: if empty x then 0 else 1 + len(rest x)